Kiptim54/Commune/README.md

 # Snaps Gallery| Brenda Kiptim

->This is a Gallery application built using Django and Postgress.
+>This is a application for neighbours to get up to date with the latest news in the neighbourhood

 ## SPECS

 The blog allows users:

-    1. views photos

-    2. Filter photos by location

-    3. search for photos by category

-The blog allows admin:

-    1. Post photos, categories and location

-    2. delete and update photos
+    1. Create a profile

+    2. View their neighbours

+    3. See the businesses in the neighbourhood

+    4. search for businesses all beyond their neighbourhood

+    5. Post messages and alerts to the neighbourhood page

 ## Progress
-[x]  views photos
+[x]  Create and update profile

-[x] search for photos by category
+[x] view and search for businesses

-[x] update and delete photos
+[x] Post and view messages

-[x] admin
+[x] Design

-[ ] Tests

-[ ] Filter photos by location
+[ ] Tests(Halfway)

-[ ]
+[ ] Deleting of Message, Business and Profile

 ## Deployment
-View the live site [here](https://snaps54.herokuapp.com/)
+View the live site [here](http://commune54.herokuapp.com/)

 ## Built With